Do more and spend less on your Easter holidays with these money-saving hacks.

 But if you’re booking the flights yourself then a little extra work can make an even bigger difference.
 Here are a few quick tips on finding cheap flights:

 Catch early morning flights.
-If it’s a hellishly early and unpopular hour then fewer people will want to fly, meaning demand won’t push the price up.
+If it’s a hellishly early hour then fewer people will want to fly, meaning demand won’t push the price up.

 Subscribe to your airline of choice.
 By signing up for newsletters and following them on social media, you will be the first to hear about cheap flight offers and new destinations.

-Remember the headline price is not the final price, factor taxes, surcharges and any luggage costs, booking fees and seat reservation charges into your sums.
+Remember the headline price is not the final price.
+You'll need to factor taxes, surcharges and any luggage costs, booking fees and seat reservation charges into your sums.